Mechanix-Ufscar/web-api/README.md

 ## Architecture

-In this project, we use Node, [Express](http://www.passportjs.org/packages/passport-jwt/), MongoDB and [Mongoose](https://www.npmjs.com/package/mongoose) REST API using [Passport.js](http://www.passportjs.org/packages/passport-jwt/) Authentication or log in.
+In this project, we use Node, [Express](http://www.passportjs.org/packages/passport-jwt/), MongoDB and [Mongoose](https://www.npmjs.com/package/mongoose) REST API using [Passport.js](http://www.passportjs.org/packages/passport-jwt/) Authentication on login.

 So, in this project, you will see a lot of Passport.js domination.
 Authentication mechanism to generate JSON web token (JWT), all handled by Passport.js.
 The Express job just handles the API routing, while the middleware for accessing the MongoDB database is handled by Mongoose.js.